 We also would have had access to the KLM Crown flagship lounge in Amsterdam, but our connection wasn’t long enough and we just headed directly to our gate for the connecting flight to Vienna.

 Read our full guide on how to access the Delta Sky Club.

-Is KLM’s business class the world’s best?
+Is KLM business class the world’s best?
 No, absolutely not.
-For me, that award still goes to Qatar Airways’ fantastic Qsuites product.
+For me, that award still goes to Qatar Airways’ fantastic Qsuites.

-But from the seat itself to the meal and service, it’s a more than solid offering.
-Many of the planes Delta flies on this same route are older and have outdated business class offerings.
-So for 75,000 SkyMiles, it was a great value.
+But from the seat itself to the meal and service, it’s a more than solid offering – especially compared to the other options flying between the U.S. and Europe.
+Case in point: Many of the planes Delta flies on this same route are much older and outdated.